zelionix/ansible-collection-pterodactyl-nginx/CONTRIBUTING.md

 ### Plugins (and Modules)

 There are currently no plugins in this collection.
-In the future, we may add modules to wrap around the pterodactyl API.
+Optionnaly you can use dehydrated role for SSL let's Encrypt generation In the future, we may add modules to wrap around the pterodactyl API.

 ### Roles